bmixonba/bmixonba.github.io/_posts/2025-05-08-Android-VPN-Internals-Netfilter.md

 the Internet.
 Mobile devices are examples of multi-homed devices because they have multiple NICs (e.g, WiFi, mobile, SMS, etc.).

-# Androids Strong Host Implementation
+# Android's Strong Host Implementation

 Android implements the strong host model[2] (slide 10).
 Unforunately, because the operating system, Linux, defaults to the weak host model and because mobile